joacorapela/rsmf2025/application/applicationLarger.md

 JR specialises in signal processing and machine learning, with applications to understanding brain function (Rapela et al., 2006, Rapela et al., 2010, Rapela et al., 2018 and Rapela et al., 2019).

 He has extensive software development expertise, holding a Master's degree in Computer Science and industry experience at IBM Argentina and the IBM Almaden Research Center, US.
 He joined the Gatsby Computational Neuroscience Unit in 2019 as a Research Engineer Fellow.
-He is the lead developer of [Sparse Variational Gaussian Process Factor Analysis (svGPFA)](https://github.com/joacorapela/svGPFA), and has openly released several other machine learning packages including linear dynamical systems in [Python](https://github.com/joacorapela/ssm) and [R](https://github.com/joacorapela/kalmanFilter), [Hidden Markov Models](https://github.com/joacorapela/hiddenMarkovModels) in R, and [Bayesian Linear Regression](https://github.com/joacorapela/bayesianLinearRegression) in Python.
+He is the lead developer of [Sparse Variational Gaussian Process Factor Analysis (svGPFA)](https://github.com/joacorapela/svGPFA), and has openly released several [other machine learning packages](https://github.com/joacorapela).

-JR played a leading role in securing the BBSRC grant that funded the creation of Bonsai.ML and has led its development since the project's inception.
-He also played a central role in preparing the current proposal.
+JR played a leading role in securing the BBSRC grant that funded the creation of Bonsai.ML and has overseen its development since its inception.
+He is also the principal author of the current proposal.

 NG is a research software engineer with expertise in real-time machine learning, neural data analysis, and open-source software development.
 He holds a PhD in neuroscience from the University of Toronto, where he developed the [BonZeb](https://ncguilbeault.github.io/BonZeb/) software for zebrafish kinematic tracking, closed-loop stimulation, and neural data analysis.